sumnerevans/sumnerevans.com/content/new-england-trip/at-sea-1.md

 Status: published

 Today we were at sea and it was fairly rough.
 The swells were up to 6 metres (20ft).
-Of course, the ship didn’t go up that high, but it was going up and down quite a bit.
+Of course, the ship didn't go up that high, but it was going up and down quite a bit.
 Mom spent most of the day in the cabin, only coming out for dinner.
 I was up more than her.
 I ate all three meals, but towards the middle of the afternoon it was really getting